Wilson194/OrodaelTurrim/docs/source/Installation.rst

 **Python**

-Python 3.5+ is required, Python 3.7 is recommended ( 2x faster in soe cases )
+Python 3.7.* is required because of some features and better performance

 **External packages requirement**